international employment law firm alliance L&E Global

 New Developments

-As a result of the Jobs Act (Legislative Decree of 4 March 2015 no. 23), for employees hired with an open-ended contract as of 7 March 2015, there is now a different set of remedies in case of unjustified dismissal: in most cases, the remedy consists in compensation for damages, (reinstatement has become the exception as opposed to the rule) which is calculated on the basis of the dismissed employee’s length of service within the company.
+As a result of the Jobs Act (Legislative Decree of 4 March 2015 no. 23), for employees hired with an open-ended contract as of 7 March 2015, there is now a different set of remedies in case of unjustified dismissal: in most cases, the remedy consists in compensation for damages, (reinstatement has become the exception as opposed to the rule) which originally had to be calculated on the basis of the dismissed employee’s length of service within the company.
 To this extent, it is worth mentioning that such mechanism related to length of service came to an end following the rulings 8 November 2018, n.
 194, and 16 July 2020, n.
 150, of the Constitutional Court, which declared the constitutional illegitimacy of Sections 3 and 4 of the Legislative Decree no. 23/2015 where they provide that the calculation of the compensation indemnity due to post Jobs Act hires in cases of unlawful dismissal is anchored to the mere length of service accrued by the worker as the calculation criterion would be excessively “rigid and automatic, linked only to the element of length of service.”

 After 25 June 2015, an employer is entitled to unilaterally change the duties and tasks assigned to an employee by giving him/her those corresponding to a lower work level (please note that the employee remains in the same work category perceiving the same salary), if the following requirements are met: